-The Capacity, Energy, Loads, and Transmission (CELT) Report is an ISO document that is published annually in April on the ISO website1.
-Part of this report contains the 1 to 10 year load forecast for New England as a whole and each of the 6 individual states.
+The Capacity, Energy, Loads, and Transmission (CELT) Report is an ISO document that is published annually in May on the ISO website.1 Part of this report contains the 1 to 10 year load forecast for New England as a whole and each of the six individual states.
 These forecasts are also provided at multiple expected weather values.
 The two weather values used in New England studies are the 50/502 and 90/103 load levels.
 The 50/50 load level is a peak demand level expected once every two years.
 The 90/10 load level is an extreme weather level and is the peak demand expected once every ten years.
 The CELT report also provides historical percentages of each company's share of the state's total load.
-Staring in the 2012 CELT report, an energy efficiency (EE) forecast is included in the load forecast.
+Starting in the 2012 CELT report, an energy efficiency (EE) forecast is included in the load forecast.
 This data is separated from the base load and will be modeled as another form of Demand Response.
-Examples of data used from CELT Report are shown in Appendix A.